MarcoSchiavello/GBSAN/README.md

 Now you can run the application by doing ```php artisan serve```

 ## Installation in shared web hosting
-In order to let the application work in a shared web host, you have to
+In order to let the application work in a shared web host, you have to:
 - Put the content of ```public/``` in the ```htdocs/``` directory
 - Create a directory in ```htdocs/``` called ```laravel/```
 - Put all the content of the root directory of the project (without the ```public/``` directory) inside the newly created directory ```laravel/```